dalyndalton/dalyndalton/README.md

 # Dalyn Dalton - Resume

+## Highlighted Projects

 ## Work Experience

-### Dalton Farms | 2016 - 2019
+### TA (Intro to C) | 2021 - Fall 2022

-Worked on a family farm, doing farm stuff.
-Also helped install and oversee the creation of our robotic hay bagger.
+For two semesters, I've been a TA for the Electrical engineering intro to programming course, intro to C.  Here I've worked as both a mentor and a grader; helping coach students through finding a solution, debugging very obscure bugs on multiple systems, and developing the unit test and shell scripts required to grade all of their assignments

-Related Skills: Work ethic, *fear of failure*
+Related Skills: C, C++, Communication

 ### Utah LTAP (USU Civil) | 2020 - Current

+Role: GIS Coordinator | Software Developer

 Lead (and only) developer for our proprietary traffic asset management system.
 Have overseen the migration from an old desktop tool to a cloud based system, and have developed the solution to bridge the gaps and asset calculations.
 This has been done through a combination of analyzing the old C# application, and rewriting many of the system in ArcPy, a python subset of ArcGIS tools.
 In addition to development, I have also been the company's IT admin, managing the small team of 5-6 employees.

-Related skills: C# Experience (reading, not writing), database experience (mysqlite3), Python, **Learning to integrate with a preexisting system and understanding the entire development toolchain**
+Related skills:  Database experience MySQL, Python, GIS & Databases **Learning to integrate with a preexisting system and understanding the entire development toolchain**

-### TA (Intro to C) | 2021 - Current
+### Dalton Farms | 2016 - 2019

-For two semesters, I've been a TA for the Electrical engineering intro to programming course, intro to C.  Here I've worked as both a mentor and a grader; helping coach students through finding a solution, debugging very obscure bugs on multiple systems, and developing the unit test and shell scripts required to grade all of their assignments
+Worked on a family farm, doing farm stuff.

+Related Skills: Work ethic, *fear of failure*

 ## Classes & Skills